-Vayu drones are designed to solve the difficult but critical health logistical challenges using the vertical takeoff and landing (VTOL) aircraft technology
+Vayu drones are designed to deliver life saving health supplies to remote, rural areas using vertical takeoff and landing (VTOL) aircraft technology.

 The Vayu drone is an unmanned aerial vehicle used to transport patient test samples and vaccines between remote hard-to-reach areas and nearby hospitals.
-It is designed by Vayu Inc. and is currently being tested in Madagascar (pilot stage).
+It can be also be used for disaster relief, such as after an earthquake, to reach populations in inaccessible places.

 A list of known products/services the device can deliver